faceyspacey/redux-first-router/README.md

 very page-like, great--but we think the whole purpose of tools like React and Redux is to build *"apps"* not *pages*.
 The hallmark of an app is seamless animated transitions where you forget you're on a specific page.
 You need full control of rendering to do that at the highest level. `shouldComponentUpdate`, pure functions and [reselect](https://github.com/reactjs/reselect) become your best friends.
 Everything else gets in the way.
-And of course **Redux First Router** stays out of the way.
+And of course **Redux-First Router** stays out of the way.
 Straightup, let us know if you think we nailed it or what we're missing.
 Feel free to use github issues.

 Gee, I've never seen a Redux middleware/enhancer tool return so many things to use for configuring the store???
->Part of what **Redux First Router** does so well (and one of its considerations from the start) is server side rendering.
+>Part of what **Redux-First Router** does so well (and one of its considerations from the start) is server side rendering.
 All these aspects depend on state unique to each visit/request.
 The returned `middleware`, `enhancer`, `reducer` and `thunk` functions share enclosed state (i.e. within a "closure") in a *per instance* fashion.
 Most of the code is written as pure utility functions and we are very proud about that.
 But what's not is returned to you in a way that will insure state is not shared between